-In general, the taxpayer may be eligible for the credit if he or she meets all of the following: (46)
+In general, the taxpayer may be eligible for the credit if he or she meets all of the following: (42)

 - 1. Purchases coverage through the Marketplace. - 2.
 Has household income that falls within a certain range. - 3.
 Is not able to get affordable coverage through an eligible employer plan that provides minimum value. - 4.
 Is not eligible for coverage through a government program, like Medicaid, Medicare, CHIP or TRICARE. - 5.
-Does not file a Married Filing Separately tax return (unless he or she meet the criteria in Section 1.36B-2T(b)(2) of the Temporary Income Tax Regulations, which allows certain victims of domestic abuse and spousal abandonment to claim the Premium Tax Credit using the Married Filing Separately filing status). - 6.
+Files a joint return, if married. - 6.
 Cannot be claimed as a dependent by another person.